-The Council will coordinate the Administration’s efforts in rural America by performing three core functions.
-It will:
+The Council coordinates the Administration’s efforts in rural America by performing three core functions:

-- Streamline and improve the effectiveness of Federal programs serving rural America.
-Through smarter government we can do even more to improve outcomes and lower costs for the American taxpayer.
+- Streamlining and improving the effectiveness of federal programs serving rural America.
+Through smarter government, we can do even more to improve outcomes and lower costs for the American taxpayer.

-- Engage stakeholders, including farmers, ranchers, and local citizens, on issues and solutions in rural communities.
-The Rural Council will create and coordinate opportunities for direct dialogue between the Administration and Rural America.
+- Engaging stakeholders, including farmers, ranchers, and local citizens, on issues and solutions in rural communities.
+The Rural Council is creating and coordinating opportunities for direct dialogue between the Administration and Rural America.

-- Promote and coordinate private-sector partnerships.
-The Rural Council will find new ways for the government to partner with private organizations in solving shared problems, and develop new, innovative models of partnership.
+- Promoting and coordinating private-sector partnerships.
+The Rural Council is finding new ways for the government to partner with private organizations in solving shared problems, and developing new, innovative models of partnership.

-The White House Rural Council will focus on job creation and economic development by focusing on the following four key areas:
+The White House Rural Council focuses on job creation and economic development by focusing on the following four key areas:

 - Opportunity: Increasing the flow of capital to rural areas, job creation, and workforce development